 For the last five years, I’ve shared products and my family purely out of love and an interest in sharing through writing (blogging).
 It’s what I enjoy blogging about and sharing on my social media pages for as long as I’ve been active on social platforms.
 When I do share the products I am in love with, I get lots of DMs from my audience with questions on my personal thoughts about the products and where they can be found, as well as feedback after they’ve tried products I recommend.

-This is another reason why I’ve explicitly transitioned from a personal blog to a lifestyle blog.
+This is another reason why I’ve explicitly transitioned from a personal blog to a motherhood and lifestyle blog.

 Ergo, the decision to monetise my platform.
 I’m doing it anyway, why not get paid?
 So I’m putting it out there that I am actively pursuing being an influencer.
 The content will look the same (or better), and it’s important to me that this is done with integrity and I’m transparent with you about everything I share.
 So even if it’s sponsored, you will know I love it to even consider recommending it.

-Determining the Niche as a Millennial Mom Blog
+Determining my Niche as a Millennial Mom Blog

 This niche was a sort of automatic transition from being a personal blog.
 It’s my life and experiences as it plays out, but with tips and recommendations now!
 I’m fully aware that mom blogs are a dime a dozen, but I hope that the community I build here will understand the authenticity of the is space, and fall in love with it as I have.